Yogi Ramsuratkumar

 Then just before we left, maybe about three or four hours later,

-pockets were just bulging with all kinds of things, every little
+His pockets were just bulging with all kinds of things, every

-thing imaginable.
+little thing imaginable.
 He never threw out anything.
-Even his old clothes
+Even his

-were in the sack he carried.
-And then he would place little things
+old clothes were in the sack he carried.
+And then he would place

-around Tiruvannamalai.
-He would look for the exact place, the
+little things around Tiruvannamalai.
+He would look for the exact

-exact time to put something, and then he would put it there, and
+place, the exact time to put something, and then he would put

-'What's in this little sack?'
-He took it out, and it was some
+said, 'What's in this little sack?'
+He took it out, and it was

-nellika, which is like a very salty little nut.
-Then he said,
+some nellika, which is like a very salty little nut.
+Then he

-'Oh, I didn't know I had these'.
-He made us eat them and they
+said, 'Oh, I didn't know I had these'.
+He made us eat them and

-were very, very sour.
-And he said," Oh, these are so good
+they were very, very sour.
+And he said," Oh, these are so

-for you, really so good for you.'
-So we really had to be on our
+good for you, really so good for you.'
+So we really had to be

 "His awareness was really fantastic.
 Once a girl from Canada

-I were sitting on the side, facing another direction.
-It was about
+and I were sitting on the side, facing another direction.
+It

-midnight.
-In Tiruvannamalai they have a lot of owls, and in the
+was about midnight.
+In Tiruvannamalai they have a lot of owls,

-distance, in the direction that Joan and I could see, a little
+and in the distance, in the direction that Joan and I could see,

-owl came and perched on a very, very far roof.
-It was there for
+a little owl came and perched on a very, very far roof.
+It was

-about a minute and flew off.
-And the very next thing he said to
+there for about a minute and flew off.
+And the very next thing

-the girl was, 'Tell me.
+he said to the girl was, 'Tell me.
 Do you have owls in Canada?'
-We were just

-astounded because we had been sitting there so quietly, and then
+We were just astounded because we had been sitting there so quietly,

-we noticed the owl.
-He wasn't even facing in the same direction
+and then we noticed the owl.
+He wasn't even facing in the same

-that we were.
-He would have had to see it out of the far, far
+direction that we were.
+He would have had to see it out of the

-comer of his eye, and yet it seemed as if he were giving this
+far, far comer of his eye, and yet it seemed as if he were giving

 "Being with him was really a lot of fun.
 He used to make